petrizhang/crisp/README.md

 ![std](https://img.shields.io/badge/c++->=11-blue.svg)

 ## About Crisp
-Crisp is a lisp-like and turing-complete DSL built upon C++ templates.
+Crisp is a lisp-like and Turing-complete DSL built upon C++ templates.
 Users could consider Crisp as a lisp interpreter that interprets lisp programs at C++ compile time.

 With Crisp, users could easily build compile-time programs by an extremely friendly syntax,